vedant-jad99/Snipper/README.md

 - Fixed the single click glitch.
 #### Debug 1.0.2
 - Fixed snip backwards and upwards bug.
+- Fixed error of addition of black region on snip getting extended out of image region.

 ### Version 1.1
 - Added `Ctrl + s` save feature to the app